Sarah Winnemucca: Second marriage

 In 1881, General Oliver O. Howard hired Winnemucca to teach Shoshone prisoners held at Vancouver Barracks.
 While there, she met and became close to Lieutenant Lewis H. Hopkins, an Indian Department employee.
 They married that year in San Francisco.
 Winnemucca's husband had contributed to his wife's efforts by gathering material for the book at the Library of Congress.
-But, he ran through Winnemucca's money.
+But, in doing so, he ran through Winnemucca's money.
 Her husband died of tuberculosis on October 18, 1887, and was buried in Lovelock at the Lone Mountain Cemetery.
 Despite a bequest from Mary Peabody Mann and efforts to turn the school into a technical training center, Winnemucca was struggling financially by the time of her husband's death in 1887.